Morning, Thursday, 31st October 2019

 We expect discussion on enforcement and regulation, lessons learnt, and the implications for business practice, data use and digital marketing going forward.

 Attendees will also assess the future of free movement of data post-Brexit and the potential impact of forthcoming European Commission ePrivacy Regulation on the sector.

 With recent research finding that trust in charities has significantly decreased in the past three years, delegates will discuss how to improve trust in the sector amongst the public and potential donors.

-Further sessions assess strategic objectives for regulation of the charity sector and what more can be done to protect vulnerable groups, and how charities can improve safeguarding standards, following the announcement of £1.2m to develop safeguarding training in the sector.
+Further sessions examine strategic objectives for regulation of the charity sector and what more can be done to protect vulnerable groups, and how charities can improve safeguarding standards, following the announcement of £1.2m to develop safeguarding training in the sector.

 Delegates will consider priorities for the Fundraising Regulator, with an updated Code of Fundraising Practice expected to come into effect in October.